International Law Program

 law in a global context

 The accelerating globalization of law and legal practice places important new demands on legal education.
 To help students understand law in a global context, BC Law offers a comprehensive program in international and comparative law delivered by a world-class faculty.
 Components of the program are carefully integrated, and yet it remains flexible.
-Students may choose an intensive program among courses, clinical programs and study abroad, law review opportunities, moot court experiences, study abroad, and summer employment, or enrich their Law School experience through one course or activity at a time.
+Students may choose an intensive program among courses, clinical, exchange and joint degree programs, law review opportunities, moot court experiences, study abroad, and summer employment, or enrich their Law School experience through one course or activity at a time.

 BC Law’s broad course offerings and small class sizes permit considerable personal interaction with faculty (see curriculum section on right).
 The international law curriculum integrates introductory level courses with electives in the areas of comparative law, international business law, tax, human rights law, trade law, international environmental law, and international legal research, while providing innovative and flexible study abroad programs under our Center for Experiential Learning.
 These programs are far more than simply classrooms overseas; they provide real-world training in the field.
-The London and Paris Programs give students hands-on experience in a London or Paris-based law firm, government office or non-governmental organization, complemented by advanced courses at King's College in London or at the Sorbonne University in Paris.
+The London SiP and Paris Programs give students hands-on experience in a London or Paris-based law firm, government office or non-governmental organization, complemented by advanced courses at King's College in London or at the Sorbonne University in Paris.
 Our International Human Rights Semester in Practice, an extension of our pioneering International Criminal Tribunals program, combines internships in human rights-oriented organizations around the world with a virtual seminar in which students share their experiences.
 Students preferring a more traditional classroom experience can study at one of several partner universities elsewhere in the world.